 What are OTC stocks?
 It stands for (over the counter).
-They are also known as “pink sheets”.
-These are the type of stocks commonly referred to as “penny stocks“, and are alluring to novice traders.
-They offer you the opportunity to turn a small investment into a potential fortune if the company turns out to be highly successful.
+They are also known as “pink sheets.”
+These are called “penny stocks” and are alluring to novice traders.
+They offer you the opportunity to turn a small investment into a potential fortune if the company is highly successful.
 However, they aren’t without their risks.
 They are not as regulated as the penny stocks on major exchanges.
-If you’re curious to know more about these elusive stocks, you will want to watch this video.
+If you’re curious about these elusive stocks, you will want to watch this video.

 - Are OTC Stocks Safe?